leobudima/elogii-blog/content/how-to-optimize-route-planning.md

 ### How Do You Create a Route with Multiple Stops?

-A good solution for creating a route with multiple stops is using an optimization tool-a [**multiple stop route planner**](https://elogii.com/blog/mapping-multiple-delivery-stops/).
+A good solution for creating a route with multiple stops is using an optimization tool- a [**multiple stop route planner**](https://elogii.com/blog/mapping-multiple-delivery-stops/).

 This tool can automatically create dozens of routes for your drivers for multiple drop-off locations.